soorya38/interview-engine/STARTUP.md

 ## 🚀 Starting the Application

+### Development Mode

-### Option 1: One-Command Startup (Recommended)
+#### Option 1: One-Command Startup (Recommended)

-Run the startup script that seeds the database and starts the application:
+Run the startup script that seeds the database and starts the development server:

 ```bash
 ./start.sh